yarinbar/cryptop/README.md

     3. waiting to be closed - after buying, closing means selling it back to the base currency.
 These orders are either partially filled or not filled at all.
     4. closed - only fully filled selling positions are closed positions

+Using the `update_positions` method, the bot traverses through all lists (except the closed list) and updates each position from the api.
+If a change happened that requires a position to change lists - this is where it happens.
+Using the bot's interface, you can order it to open a position or close an open position.

 ## Built With